adeindrar/Superstore_Dashboard_PowerBI/README.md

 # Superstore Dashboard

 This project focuses on data visualization to compare Profit, Quantity and Sales metrics from year to year using the formula Year to Date vs Prior Year to Date.
+This dashboard is a reference from Mo Chen.

 [Super Store Dataset](https://public.tableau.com/app/learn/sample-data)